Kourtney Kardashian & Justin Bieber Living Together After Scott Disick Split?

 Kourtney Kardashian and Justin Bieber were first linked romantically in late 2015, months after Kardashian and Disick called it quits after 9 years and 3 children, Mason, 7, Penelope, 4, and Reign, 2.
 However, just months later, after Kardashian was caught leaving Bieber’s hotel room in the wee hours of the morning, Bieber seemingly moved on from their relationship with model Hailey Baldwin.
 Then, after spending time with Baldwin in Anguilla, it was back to Kardashian in Los Angeles.

-Kourtney Kardashian and Justin Bieber are “totally inseparable,” The Hollywood Gossip claimed, which has reportedly led to people around them “wondering if this is the real deal.”
+Kourtney Kardashian and Justin Bieber are “totally inseparable,” the Hollywood Gossip claimed, which has reportedly led to people around them “wondering if this is the real deal.”
 They even “have matching toothbrushes at each other’s houses,” the outlet added.

 Beliebers – Mariyah #bigsean #justinandkourtney #justinbieber #justindrew #malika #belieber #kourtneykardashian #justininla #bieberfever